lsst-ts/ts_tma_tma-documentation_maintenance-documents_bosch-controller_replace-bosch-motor/Replace-Bosch-Motor.md

     ![Motor list for MCS](media/8db94c18434ff0f1d3f80a93d97ae2b8.png)

-4. Notedown the number associated with the desired motor
+4. Note down the number associated with the desired motor
 5. If the movement with the motors is still possible, move the subsystem to the zero-position using the EUI.
     1. For locking pins use the free position.
     2. For deployable platforms use the retracted position.